TwelveII/twelve-sms-bomber/README.md

 ---

 ## 📄 Overview
-TweLve SMS BOMBERs, Can help you prank friends and family!!!!!
+TweLve SMS Bomber, Can help you prank friends and family!!!!!
 ---

 ## ⚠️ Legal Disclaimer (English)